 That said, as with switching to GAAP, auditing isn’t the best idea for every business in every situation.
 Sometimes, the cost and stress of an audit just aren’t worth it.

 Smaller companies interested in an audit for their own purposes should carefully consider the benefits.
 Audits can be expensive.
 Committing to an annual audit expenditure in the budget—and consequently, the allocation of internal resources to support it—can be a significant overhead.
+In this case, a better solution for your business could be analyzing your current financial reporting and refining it to get more accurate information.

 Companies with disorganized or missing records should also be careful before walking into audits.
 When most early-stage venture-backed organizations get audited, the scope of the examination includes everything from the opening balance sheet—day 1 of the company—until the present.
 Don’t underestimate the size of the first audit, and be sure to follow good accounting practices from the beginning to minimize the size and cost of an inspection in your future.